spack/spack/lib/spack/docs/spack_workflows.rst

    single-tree build environments, in which B and C's include files live in the same place.
 In order to make it work with Spack as well, you must add the following to ``CMakeLists.txt``.
-It will have no effect whne building without Spack:
+It will have no effect when building without Spack:

    .. code-block:: cmake

-       # Include all the transitive dependencies determined by EasyBuild.
+       # Include all the transitive dependencies determined by Spack.
-       # If we're not running with EasyBuild, this does nothing...
+       # If we're not running with Spack, this does nothing...
-       include_directories($ENV{CMAKE_TRANSITIVE_INCLUDE_PATH})
+       include_directories($ENV{SPACK_TRANSITIVE_INCLUDE_PATH})

    .. note::

        Note that this feature is controversial and could break with future versions of GNU ld.
-The best practice is that you make sure that anything you #include is listed as a dependency in your CMakeLists.txt (and Spack package).
+The best practice is to make sure anything you ``#include`` is listed as a dependency in your CMakeLists.txt (and Spack package).

 -----------------------